 The triangular chocolate was invented by Theodor Tobler in 1908 and every piece is still made in Bern.
 Ovomaltine (known as Ovaltine in Britain) was created in 1904 by Dr Albert Wander, who mixed malt, egg, milk, and cocoa.

 On 4 July 1954, Bern hosted the World Cup final

-At an altitude of 542 metres above sea level, Bern is the third highest European capital city (even if it isn’t actually a ‘capital’)
+At an altitude of 542 meters above sea level, Bern is the third-highest European capital city (even if it isn’t actually a capital)

 That’s still a long way short of Andorra la Vella (1023m) and Madrid (667m).